At PHSA, we want every patient to feel safe and confident in their care.

 What this means for you:

-- Best practices for safety are consistently applied, no matter where you receive care
+- Best practices for safety will be consistently applied, no matter where you receive care

-- When an incident happens, we thoughtfully review, implement recommendations and share lessons learned so it doesn’t happen again
+- When an incident is reported, we conduct a review to better understand what happened, implement recommendations and share lessons learned to ensure similar incidents don't happen again

-- Staff have the skills and tools they need to lead quality improvements
+- Staff are being trained in the skills and tools they need to lead quality improvements

 We are committed to eliminating racism and creating care environments that are safe for everyone—patients, families, staff, and providers.